-Application to the One Year HBSW program for July 2020 will be available starting on Thursday, September 19.
+Application to the One Year HBSW program for July 2024 are now available.
 Please review the application package for full details on how to apply, deadlines and requirements.
 If you still have questions after reviewing this site and the application package please see our list of Frequently Asked Questions (FAQ's).

 The One Year HBSW is designed for students who have already attained an undergraduate degree in another discipline and wish to receive the training and professional qualification to allow them to enter into the profession of Social Work.
 The program offers the course content of the professional years of the HBSW program in a compressed, intensive 12 month time frame.